tinmancactus/dcl-exercise-tool/README.md

 - Canvas page updating with proper DataCamp Light embed codes
 - Error handling with options to continue or abort processing
 - Detailed reporting on the success or failure of each exercise update
+- Local-first design that avoids CORS issues with the Canvas API

 ## Getting Started

+### Requirements

+- Node.js (v14 or later)
+- NPM (v6 or later)

 ### Installation